 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.

-Level 2: Intensive Support S Appropriate Administration - appropriate when supports ha been put in place in the classr address behavior but the beh has continued to negatively af learning of the students and o may be ave oom to avior ffect the may be vebe appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses).fect the Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.
-INAPPROPRIATE O BEHAVI LEVE 1 L LEVEL 2 LEVEL 3 LE MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Absences Unexcused tardiness or absence e from school. • Persistent or excessive absence from school. • Guidance intervention only Academic Dishonesty (i.e., c heating or plagiarizing) • Cheating or plagiarism. • • Alcohol I 1 • Under the influence (see speci al note at end of matrix) • • Possessing • • • • Distributing or selling (includes circumstances evincing intent to • D • Attack on Student (i.e., hitting, kicking or punching a warning or provocation) another student without · • No injury (no visual, physical inj domestic violence or relationship • • • Bodily injury K to grade 6. • • • Bodily injury grades 7 to 12. • D • Bomb Threat • K to Grade 4. • • Grades 5 to 12. •
+Level 2: Intensive Support Staff and Appropriate Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the students and others.

+Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses).

+Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.

+learning of the students and others.

+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION

+Absences

+Unexcused tardiness or absence from school. •

+Persistent or excessive absence from school. • Guidance intervention only

+Academic Dishonesty (i.e., cheating or plagiarizing) T

+Cheating or plagiarism. • •

+Alcohol

+• Under the influence (see special note at end of matrix) • •

+• Possessing • • •

+Distributing or selling (includes possession under circumstances evincing intent to sell). • • •

+Attack on Student (i.e., hitting, kicking or punching another student without warning or provocation)

+• No injury (no visual, physical injuries; includes incidents of domestic violence or relationship disputes). • •

+Bodily injury K to grade 6. • • •

+Bodily injury grades 7 to 12. • • •

+Bomb Threat

+• K to Grade 4. • •

+• Grades 5 to 12. • •